How to Pay Yourself: A Guide for Small Business Owners

-Watch this video to understand the logic of paying yourself as owner of the business consistently.
+Check out this video to get the logic behind paying yourself as a business owner.

 It isn’t helpful to think you should not get paid now.
 To ensure business success, make a plan to pay yourself.
 Here are some ways to make that possible: